Nescient/gpio-timer/README.md

 # gpio-timer
 A GPIO timer for DerbyNet server (https://derbynet.org/).
+Please note that I am not affiliated with that project in any way nor do they endorse this timer.
+I have tested with version 8 of derbynet server.

 This project uses golang to send timer messages to the derbynet server application.
 It listens for GPIO pin changes.
 Use the `build.sh` script to build the executable.
 Install `docker` and use `go.sh run github.com/Nescient/gpio-timer` to run the executable.
 Alternatively, install `go` to build and a new enough `glibc` for running.